-Three Stanley Cups, two Art Ross Trophies, two Hart Trophies, two Conn Smyth Trophies, three Ted Lindsay Awards, two Rocket Richard Trophies and two Olympic gold medals.
+Three Stanley Cups, two Art Ross Trophies, two Hart Trophies, two Conn Smythe Trophies, three Ted Lindsay Awards, two Rocket Richard Trophies, and two Olympic gold medals.
 The induction introduction writes itself.
-Plus, Crosby achieved all of that despite losing a great deal of time to concussions through his career.
+Plus, Crosby achieved all of that despite losing a great deal of time to concussions throughout his career.

 There’s no question that he has already carved out a HHOF career and it’s impressive to think what his resume could look like if it weren’t for his bout with concussions.
 He’s also a member of the Triple Gold Club.

-If the three Stanley Cups aren’t enough, perhaps the Art Ross Trophy, Hart Trophy, Ted Lindsay Award, Calder Trophy and Conn Smythe trophy will do it.
-Kane is already a lock for the HHOF.
+If the three Stanley Cups aren’t enough, perhaps the Art Ross Trophy, Hart Trophy, Ted Lindsay Award, Calder Trophy, and Conn Smythe trophy will do it.
+Patrick Kane is already a lock for the HHOF.